 You’ve done the maintenance, followed the reset steps, and given it your best shot, but sometimes a warning light just won’t quit.
 While handling basic upkeep is a great way to care for your generator, knowing when to step back and call a professional is just as important.
 A persistent yellow light or any red light is your generator’s way of telling you it needs an expert’s touch.
 Ignoring these signals can turn a minor issue into a major, costly repair.
 Think of it as preventative care for your home’s power security.
 A timely service call ensures your generator is truly ready for the next outage, giving you peace of mind that your investment is protected and your family will be safe.

-If the Yellow Light Stays On After Maintenance
+If Maintenance Doesn’t Clear the Yellow Light

 You’ve changed the oil, replaced the filters, and reset the maintenance reminder, but that yellow light is still staring back at you.
 This is a clear sign that the issue goes beyond routine upkeep.
 A persistent yellow light indicates an underlying fault that your generator’s self-diagnostics have detected.
 Continuing to run the unit or repeatedly trying to clear the code without addressing the root cause could lead to more significant problems down the line.
 If the yellow light stays on after you’ve completed maintenance, it’s time to call a professional.
 Our technicians have the diagnostic tools to pinpoint the exact problem and perform the necessary Generac service and repair to get it running smoothly again.